Stojcheski/hstojcheski-live/README.md

 - **SSL**: TLS 1.2/1.3 manually configured using DigitalOcean-provided certs
 - **Nginx**: Redirects HTTP → HTTPS, serves frontend and proxies backend if needed

+## Deployment Script

+Run `scripts/deploy.sh` on the server to pull the latest commit, install new dependencies, build the frontend, and restart the backend via PM2.
+Adjust `REPO_DIR` and other paths inside the script to match your setup.

 ---

 ## 🚧 In Progress / To Do